George Bird Grinnell: Exploration and conservation

 Grinnell made hunting trips to the St. Mary Lakes region of what is now Glacier National Park in 1885, 1887 and 1891 in the company of James Willard Schultz, the first professional guide in the region.
 During the 1885 visit, Grinnell and Schultz while traveling up the Swiftcurrent valley observed the glacier that now bears his name.
 Along with Schultz, Grinnell participated in the naming of many features in the Glacier region.
 He was later influential in establishing Glacier National Park in 1910.
 He was also a member of the Edward Henry Harriman expedition of 1899, a two-month survey of the Alaskan coast by an elite group of scientists and artists.

 Grinnell was prominent in movements to preserve wildlife and conservation in the American West.
-Grinnell wrote articles to help spread the awareness of the conservation of buffalo.
-For many years, he published articles and lobbied for congressional support for the endangered American buffalo.
+From 1880 to 1911, he served as editor and president of the weekly Forest and Stream, and wrote articles and lobbied for congressional support for the endangered American buffalo.
 In 1887, Grinnell was a founding member, with Theodore Roosevelt, of the Boone and Crockett Club, dedicated to the restoration of America's wildlands.
 Other founding members included General William Tecumseh Sherman and Gifford Pinchot.
-Grinnell and Roosevelt published the Club's first book in 1895.
+Grinnell and Roosevelt published the club's first book in 1895.
 Grinnell also organized the first Audubon Society and was an organizer of the New York Zoological Society.

 With the passage of the 1894 National Park Protective Act, the remaining 200 wild buffalo in Yellowstone National Park received a measure of protection.
 It was nearly too late for the species.
 Poaching continued to reduce the animal's population, which reached its lowest number of 23 in 1902.
 Grinnell's actions led to ongoing efforts by the Department of Interior to find additional animals in the wild and to manage herds to supplement the Yellowstone herd.
 This ultimately led to a genetically pure viable herd, and the survival of the species.

-Grinnell was editor of Forest and Stream magazine from 1876 to 1911.
-He contributed many articles and essays to magazines and professional publications, including:
+Besides being editor of Forest and Stream, he contributed many articles and essays to other magazines, books, and professional publications, including: